gchq/stroom-docs/user-guide/pipelines/reference-data.md

 If non-ASCII characters are in the key then these will take up more than one byte per character so the length of the key in characters will be less.
 This is a limitation inherent to LMDB.

+#### Commit intervals

+The property `stroom.pipeline.referenceData.maxPutsBeforeCommit` controls the number of entries that are put into the store between each commit.
+As there can be only one transaction writing to the store at a time, committing periodically allows other process to jump in and make writes.
+There is a trade off though as reducing the number of entries put between each commit can seriously affect performance.
+For the fastest single process performane a value of zero should be used which means it will not commit mid-load.
+This however means all other processes wanting to write to the store will need to wait.

 ## The Loading Process

 Reference data is loaded into the store on demand during the processing of a `stroom:lookup()` method call.